 The author: Andrej Kupetz

-Andrej Kupetz (*1968) has been CEO of the German Design Council in Frankfurt am Main, Germany, since 1999.
-He studied industrial design, philosophy and product marketing in Berlin, London and Paris.
+Andrej Kupetz (*1968) studied industrial design, philosophy and product marketing in Berlin, London and Paris.
 In 1997, after various positions in design management and university liaison, Andrej Kupetz joined German Railways (Deutsche Bahn AG) where he was responsible for brand management in the DB Group and for the implementation of various corporate design processes.

 Kupetz is member of the advisory board of the Design Management Institute Boston.
 Since 2011 Kupetz has been a member of the higher education council of the Hochschule für Gestaltung Offenbach am Main.
 That same year the European Commission appointed him to the European Design Leadership Board.
 Kupetz is married and has three sons.